open-ultrasound/open-ultrasound.github.io/phaseOneMatlab.md

+# Phase I Software Introduction

 This document specifies a Matlab interface to the Phase I Open Image controller.
 It is intended that most firmware functionality can be derived from this specification.
+A Phython interface with similar functionality and features may be developed, pending time and resources.

+## Definitions:

-Frame: enough data to generate a single image
+**Frame**: enough data to generate a single brightness-mode image

-Shot: one transmit/receive cycle; there may be many (perhaps 100's) of shots per frame
+**Shot**: one transmit/receive cycle; there may be many (perhaps 100's) of shots per frame

-Channel: corresponds to one element on the ultrasound transducer
+**Channel**: corresponds to one element on the ultrasound transducer.
+There is one-to-one mapping between transducer channels, transmit channels, and receive channels.

-Note: it is still TBD how to handle multiple frames.
+*Note*: it is still TBD how to handle multiple frames.
 Will discuss.
-Perhaps we limit ourselves to one frame in Phase I.
+Perhaps we limit ourselves to one frame at a time in Phase I.

 ```matlab
 %% Transmit Side: